kawakami-o3/learn-http/README.md

 # learn-http

-`learn-http` is a simple toy HTTP server.
+`learn-http` is a basic, experimental HTTP server.

 # Usage